ho-duc-duy/LifeBelowWater/README.md

 1. Open `index.html` in a modern web browser (Chrome, Firefox, Edge).
 2. Move your mouse across the screen to create ripple waves.
 3. Ripples will push away particles and light up nearby areas.
-4. Reload the page to generate a completely new ocean pattern.
+4. Reload the page to generate a new ocean pattern with random properties of dashed ellipse.
-5. Let the canvas idle to slowly fade colors back to default.

----

-## File Structure
-code/
-├── index.html
-├── sketch.js
-├── README.md
-├── LICENSE.txt
-└── assets/
-    ├── COMM2754-2025-S1-A1w02-Earth-HoDucDuy-ambience.mp3
-    └── COMM2754-2025-S1-A1w02-Earth-HoDucDuy-hover.mp3
+5. Enjoy the wide range of sound effects.

 ---